Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A3_Massing/Process/Noise Analysis/Noise analysis.md

 ![title](../../../img/W+2_mcda_seed_allocation_repel.PNG)

 As we can see in this visualization the pub does repel the library, which is eventually what we want.

 #### To do

+-The code we used in the example uses graph distance, where we need Euclidean distance.

-If we want to use this code, we need to be able to combine it with the same code for attraction.
+-If we want to use this code, we need to be able to combine it with the same code for attraction.
 We need to find a way to do this, because a value 0 on the scale of repel is still something totally different than a value 1 on the scale of attraction.

 ## Exterior noise